Syngenta says ChemChina deal to stretch into 2017

 "We talk to ChemChina regularly on a range of issues, as you can imagine, and they have repeatedly assured us that they are not in any discussions about merging with Sinochem," he said.

-Syngenta reported third-quarter sales of $2.5 billion (2 billion pounds), down 3 percent year on year at constant exchange rates.
+Syngenta reported third-quarter sales of $2.5 billion, down 3 percent year on year at constant exchange rates.
 The average forecast from analysts polled by Reuters was for sales to ease 0.5 percent to $2.6 billion.

 Finance chief Mark Patrick said the company expects an "extremely challenging market" in 2017, given current crop prices, but that margins should still improve.